datacarpentry/astronomy-python/episodes/06-photo.md

 to be
 older](http://spiff.rit.edu/classes/ladder/lectures/ordinary_stars/ordinary.html).

-Since we expect the stars in GD-1 to be older than foreground and background stars, and far, the stars in the lower-left are more likely to be in GD-1.
+Since we expect the stars in GD-1 to be older than the foreground and background stars, and far, the stars in the lower-left are more likely to be in GD-1.

 With the photometry we downloaded from the PanSTARRS table into